-Bail programs and services
+Bail programs and supervised community accommodation

 Conditional Bail Programs provide an alternative to remand for young people whom the court believes are unlikely to comply with their bail conditions unless supervised under a structured program.
 Each conditional bail program is tailored to meet a young person's assessed needs and engages them in activities to develop their capacity to comply with their bail undertaking.
-The program gives the court confidence that children will receive individualised and intensive supervision while they are on bail.
-Under the enhancements, the program delivers additional hours of supervision on weekends and at night.

-The Department also funds non-government agencies to deliver Bail Support Services in high demand locations.
+The DYJ also funds non-government agencies to deliver Bail Support Services in high demand locations.
 These services provide tailored support to young people who have been granted bail by the courts and who require additional assistance to meet bail conditions.
-Townsville Bail Support Service provides Emergency Accommodation for young people from across Queensland who are exiting detention, awaiting travel to return home.